 MAY IS ASIAN HERITAGE MONTH

-Asian Heritage Month (also known as Asian American and Pacific Islander Heritage Month in the United States, or AAPI Month for short) is a whole month devoted to celebrating the diversity of Asian diaspora within Canada and North America, and for reflecting on their achievements and contributions throughout history.
+Asian Heritage Month (also known as Asian American and Pacific Islander Heritage Month in the United States, or AAPI Month for short) is a whole month devoted to celebrating Asian diaspora within Canada and North America, and for reflecting on their achievements and contributions throughout history.
 This is a month for recognizing diversity, and for commemorating the legacy of all those who have worked to erase prejudices and stereotypes to pave a better way forward.